-Cloud Machine Learning Engine enables you to easily run your TensorFlow training applications in the cloud.
-This page describes that capability and some of the key concepts you'll need to understand to make the most of your model training.
-If you'd rather get right into the training process without detailed descriptions, start by working through the steps enumerated in the basic training how-to.
+Using Cloud Machine Learning Engine, you can run your TensorFlow training applications in the cloud.
+This page describes the key concepts you need in order to make the most of your model training.
+If you'd rather get right into the training process, see how to start a training job.

 How training works

 Your training application, implemented in Python and TensorFlow, is the core of the training process.
-Cloud ML Engine runs your trainer on computing resources in the cloud.
+Cloud ML Engine runs your training job on computing resources in the cloud.
 Here's an overview of the process:

 - You create a TensorFlow application that defines your computation graph and trains your model.
 Cloud ML Engine has almost no specific requirements of your application during the training process, so you build it as you would to run locally in your development environment.

 - You get your training and verification data into a source that Cloud ML Engine can access.
-This usually means putting it in Google Cloud Storage, Cloud Bigtable, or another Google Cloud Platform storage service associated with the same Google Cloud Platform project that you're using for Cloud ML Engine.
+This usually means putting it in Cloud Storage, Cloud Bigtable, or another Google Cloud Platform storage service associated with the same GCP project that you're using for Cloud ML Engine.

-- When your application is ready to run, it must be packaged and transferred
+- When your application is ready to run, you must package it and transfer it

-to a Google Cloud Storage bucket that your project can access.
+to a Cloud Storage bucket that your project can access.
 This is

 automated when you use the